Master hexagonal architecture in Rust

 • Testability skyrockets, because any domain trait, like AuthorRepository can be mocked.
 We'll see this in action shortly.

 Why do we distinguish CreateAuthorRequest 12 from Author 11?
-Surely we could represent both saved and unsaved authors as
+Surely we could represent both saved and unsaved Authors as

 pub struct Author { id: Option<Uuid>, name: AuthorName,}